 Details historical statistics on international direct investment to and from the OECD.
 Data are broken down by geographical zone and industrial sector for direct investment flows and stocks.

 Foreign Direct Investment Database (part of UNCTADStat)

 Statistics on foreign direct investment (FDI).
 Presented in 2 separate products: an interactive database for the aggregate figures and an electronic publication with the detailed information by country.
 The FDI database presents aggregate inflows, outflows, inward stocks and outward stocks of foreign direct investment (FDI) for 196 reporting economies in an interactive format.
-Detailed statistics on foreign direct investment (FDI) and operations of transnational corporations (TNCs) in selected countries are available at the World Investment Directory on-line.
+Detailed statistics on foreign direct investment (FDI) and operations of transnational corporations (TNCs) in selected countries are available at the World Investment Directory.
 Some recent bilateral data is also available.
 Since UNCTAD purges the reports and many of the current ones have disappeared, the Internet Archive is a useful place to find reports.
 For 1992-2004, see the print (UN) HG4538 .W67.
 Particularly useful are the FDI Country Profiles.
 Updates, forecasts, analysis of the data and other activities related to FDI are available at the FDI Statistics site of the Division on Investment, Enterprise, and Development.
 Data on transnational corporations and cross border mergers and acquisitions can also be found.
-Princeton has purchased a select set of very detailed data which includes bilateral country flows and FDI by industry.
+Princeton has purchased a select set of very detailed data which includes bilateral country flows and FDI by industry covering 1970-2006.

 fdiMarkets.com Library -- Crossborder Investment Monitor